MRPHarris/eemUtils/README.md

 #### ggeem2

-An updated EEM plotter, directly adapted from staRdom’s ggeem.
-It retains much of the same functionality, but is intended for direct use with publication-style figues, losing the title and some other elements.
+An updated EEM plotter, directly adapted from `staRdom::ggeem()`.
+It retains much of the same functionality, with tweaked graphical elements.
-It has integrated options for binning, and the default colour scheme takes after MATLAB’s jet scheme.
+Designed for use in my thesis and future pubs.
+It has integrated options for binning, and the default colour scheme takes after MATLAB’s ‘jet’ scheme.
 Below are two examples, using some Black Tea OM SRM.

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />